-Actual procedures for configuring the machine depend on the NetWare version.
+The actual procedures for configuring the machine depend on the NetWare version.

-• NetWare 3.x, 4.x, 5/5.1 See p.63 "Setting Up as a Print Server".
+- NetWare 3.x See p.55 "Setting Up as a Print Server". - NetWare 4.x, 5/5.1 See p.61 "Setting Up as a Print Server".

 Configuring the machine as a remote printer